hanpari/sovereign/source/02/066_scapegoat.md

 Zhutra hesitated.
 "I admit my foundations are rusty a bit."

 "In this case," Gromov did not hide his contempt, "you rather search the e-library.
 Luciano stood above basic stuff.
-As an estate, he probably had trouble to find elementary school books bound in leather with golden ornamental letters."
+As an esthete, he probably had trouble to find elementary school books bound in leather with golden ornamental letters."

 "I didn't say I was after books for elementary school.
 I'm not that rusty!"